kalyaniburadk20/rasa_iiti_frontend/README.md

 -  Built with **React + Vite**
 -  Simple and responsive chat UI
+-  A avatar which can talk and guide you.
 -  REST API-based connection with Rasa backend
 -  Easily customizable for UI/UX changes
 -  Supports local development using `npm run dev`

+---

 ---
 ## Prerequisites

 - Node.js (v18.x or above recommended)